DENSO AND TOYOTA Joint Privacy Notice for Data Collection Through ON-Board Cameras

 3.2 International transfers of Personal Data

 The personal data that we collect about you is transferred to and processed by recipients which are located in Japan.
 Japan has been recognized by the EU Commission as providing an adequate data protection level (Art.
 45 GDPR).
-Further, your personal data is transferred to other recipients outside of the European Economic Area, i.e. the US and Vietnam, that do not provide for an adequate level of data protection.
-We ensure that the data transfer to Vietnam and U.S. is in line with Japanese data protection law and related applicable data protection laws.
+Further, your personal data is transferred to other recipients outside of the European Economic Area and Switzerland, i.e. the US and Vietnam, that do not provide for an adequate level of data protection.
+We ensure that the data transfered to Vietnam and U.S. is in line with Japanese data protection law and related applicable data protection laws.

 The access to your personal data is limited to recipients with a need to know.